Bilevel Optimal Control: Theory, Algorithms, and Applications: Inverse optimal control

 We consider the framework of inverse optimal control, i.e., the task of identifying parameters (via an optimization approach based on given measurements) in a given optimal control problem.
 Naturally, inverse optimal control problems possess a bilevel structure.
 We closely follow the presentation from \cite{HarderWachsmuth2022}.
 We start with the lower-level problem depending on a parameter $w \in L^2(\Omega)$.
 It is given by the parametrized optimal control problem

 Here, the parameter $w$ acts as a control offset or reference control.
 The associated upper-level problem is given by

 One interpretation is that we are going to identify the reference control $w$ in the lower-level problem via measurements of the optimal control.
 In this case, the objective $c\colon L^2(\Omega)\to\R$ would be of tracking type, e.g., $c(u) := \frac12 \norm{u - u_{\textup{o}}}_{L^2(\Omega)}^2$ for some given observed control $u_{\textup{o}}\in L^2(\Omega)$.
 Let us note that we cannot apply the theory from \cite{DempeHarderMehlitzWachsmuth2019,FriedemannHarderWachsmuth2023} for the derivation of stationarity conditions and solution algorithms applying to \eqref{eq:IOC} as the upper-level variable in this problem is chosen from an infinite-dimensional space.
+Problems of related type have been considered, exemplary, in \cite{DempeHarderMehlitzWachsmuth2019,HatzSchloederBock2012,Mehlitz2017b,Ye1997} from a theoretical point of view.
+Some applications of inverse optimal control address parameter reconstruction in optimal control problems appearing in the context of human locomotion, see e.g.\ \cite{AlbrechtLeiboldUlbrich2012,MombaurTruongLaumond2010}, or scheduling, see e.g.\ \cite{PalagachevGerdts2017}.

 We fix the assumptions concerning the data in both problems.
 The problem is posed on an open bounded set $\Omega \subset \R^\ell$, $\ell \in \N$, which is equipped with the Lebesgue measure.
 Moreover, we are given a (real) Hilbert space $Y$, the control-to-state map $S \in \LL(L^2(\Omega), Y)$, the desired state $y_{\textup{d}}\in Y$, a regularization parameter $\alpha > 0$, and the lower-level lower bound $u_{\textup{a}} \in L^2(\Omega)$.
 In the upper-level problem, the data satisfies $\zeta \in L^2(\Omega)$ and $w_{\textup{a}} \in H^1(\Omega)$ with $-\Delta w_{\textup{a}} \in L^2(\Omega)$ and $w_{\textup{a}} \le 0$ on $\partial\Omega$ in the sense $\max(w_{\textup{a}}, 0) \in H_0^1(\Omega)$.
 The (partial) upper-level objective $c \colon L^2(\Omega) \to \R$ is assumed to be continuously Fréchet differentiable and bounded from below.
 Further, we require some regularity of $S$.
 Therefore, we assume the existence of $p > 2$ such that $S\adjoint S \in \LL(L^2(\Omega), L^p(\Omega))$, $S\adjoint y_{\textup{d}}, u_{\textup{a}} \in L^p(\Omega)$, and $H_0^1(\Omega) \embeds L^p(\Omega)$.